Bunny Man: Origin

-The second reported sighting occurred on the evening of October 31, 1970, when construction security guard Paul Phillips approached a man standing on the porch of an unfinished/unoccupied home, in Kings Park West on Guinea Road.
+The second reported sighting occurred on the evening of October 31, 1970, when construction security guard Paul Phillips approached a man standing on the porch of an unfinished and unoccupied home, in Kings Park West on Guinea Road.
 Phillips said the man was wearing a gray, black, and white bunny costume, and was about 20 years old, 5 ft 8 in tall, and weighed about 175 lb.
 Phillips said in a statement "I started talking to him, and that's when he started chopping."
 The man began chopping at a porch post with a long-handled axe, with some reports saying eight gashes were struck into the pole.
-The man then said "All you people trespass around here" and "You're trespassing.
+The man then said, "All you people trespass around here", and "You're trespassing.
 If you come any closer, I'll chop off your head."
-Phillips then left the house to go to his car to retrieve his handgun.
-By the time Phillips returned, the "rabbit" ran off into the woods.
+Phillips then left the house to retrieve his handgun from his car.
+By the time Phillips returned, the "rabbit" had run off into the woods.

-The Fairfax County Police opened investigations into both incidents, but both were eventually closed for lack of evidence.
-The case was eventually handed over to W.L.
+No significant leads emerged from this incident either, and the Fairfax County Police eventually handed the case over to W.L.
 Johnson of the Criminal Investigation Bureau.
 In the weeks following the incidents, more than 50 people contacted the police claiming to have seen the "Bunny Man".
 Several newspapers, including The Washington Post, reported that the "Bunny Man" had eaten a man's runaway cat.
-Many people also called Johnson, claiming to have information about the whereabouts or the identity of the Bunny Man.
-With most of these being prank calls and schoolchildren creating rumors.
-Johnson allegedly received a phone call from a construction work in the subdivision where the Bunny Man was last seen.
-The worker stated that he was called by someone referring to themselves as the "Axe Man".
-The Axe Man said "You have been messing up my property, by dumping tree stumps, limbs, and brush, and other things on the property.
+Many people also called Johnson claiming to have information about the whereabouts or identity of the Bunny Man.
+Though most amounted to prank calls or schoolhouse rumors, Johnson allegedly received a phone call from a construction worker in the subdivision where the Bunny Man was last seen.
+This worker stated that he was called by someone referring to themselves as the "Axe Man", who said, "You have been messing up my property, by dumping tree stumps, limbs, and brush, and other things on the property.
 You can make everything right by meeting me tonight and talking about the situation."
-Local authorities began a stake out on the location (presumably the construction site) but the Axe Man failed to show up.
+Local authorities began a stake out on the location (presumably the construction site), but the Axe Man failed to show up.
 The Post articles that mentioned this incident were: